Pullman, Clarkston set to join Greater Spokane League

 Two other schools — 3A North Central of Spokane and 1A Deer Park — potentially could join the league as well, which would bump the league to eight teams.

 The status of North Central and Deer Park will be determined when enrollment numbers are finalized in November, Franklin said.
-Enrollment for 2A is between 450 and 899 students in grades 9-11.
+Enrollment for 2A is between 450 and 899 students in grades nine through 11.

 “We’d have only four schools in our league, and what that means is basically the Great Northern League is going away and we are going to be absorbed into the Greater Spokane League as a 2A division,” Franklin said.
 “Next year there will be two (GSL) divisions: A 2A division and then a 3A/4A.”